11/6/2024

 Operator

 At this time, we will conduct the question and answer session.
-As a reminder, to ask a question, you will need to press star one one on your telephone and wait for your name to be announced.
-To withdraw your question, please press star one one again.
+As a reminder, to ask a question, you will need to press star 1-1 on your telephone and wait for your name to be announced.
+To withdraw your question, please press star 1-1 again.
 Please stand by while we compile the Q&A roster.
 Our first question comes from Michael Zarameski of BMO.
 Michael, your line is open.

 speaker

 Hey, good morning.
-Now, first question is a high level question on the loss ratio.
-A number of companies or a handful of companies, sorry, have been proactively disclosing that they've been adding to their IB&R, so in Kerbinat reported bucket of reserves over the past year or two in light of just a rising trend line, especially in social inflationary lines.
-Just curious if you'd be able or willing to kind of give us a flavor of whether AFG has, Creative American and American Financial Group has also been adding to that bucket as a percentage of historical levels.
+You know, first question is kind of a high-level question on the loss ratio.
+A number of companies, or a handful of companies, sorry, have kind of been proactively disclosing that they've been adding to their so incurred but not reported bucket of reserves over the past year or two in light of just a rising trend line, especially in social inflationary lines.
+Just curious if you'd be able or willing to kind of give us a flavor of whether AFG has, Great American Financial Group has also been adding to that kind of, that bucket as a percentage. percentage of historical levels.

 speaker